theimowski/SuaveMusicStore/index.md

     - album title
     - count of this album in cart
 - sends a POST request to "/cart/remove" endpoint
-- upon successfull POST response it updates:
+- upon successful POST response it updates:
     - html of the container element
     - message, to indicate which album has been removed
     - navigation menu to decrement count of albums